ulzha/spive/docs/API.md

   TODO elaborate

-  Events from the same partition are always processed in order.
-(Note that the order of events from different partitions is not deterministic, even when processed on one instance.
-In particular some partitions may crash, and thus suspend their event handling indefinitely, while others proceed ahead in event time.)
+  Events from a single partition are always processed in total order.
+Moreover, a total order of events from different partitions from every input stream also exists, and is maintained when processed on one instance, but not so across instances.
+(In particular, some partitions may crash, and the affected instances would suspend their event handling indefinitely, while others proceed ahead in event time.)

   In application event handlers, spinning up multiple threads for additional parallelism rarely makes sense, as throughput can be boosted by sharding to more instances instead, with the added benefit of more predictable behavior.